Probate & Real Estate

 Real Estate in Probate: When Can an Executor of an Estate Convey Real Estate?

 Before we get into when an estate executor or personal representative can convey real estate, it is important to understand the basics of the probate process, which are discussed below.
-What Is Probate?
-Probate is the term for the legal process by which a deceased person\'s (a \"decedent\") will is…
+What Is Probate? \"Probate\" is the term for the legal process by which a deceased person\'s (a \"decedent\") will is…

 What You Need To Know About Free Legal Forms

-This question comes from Sarah Milner, who I had met last week at a real estate investor function.
+This question comes from Sarah Milner, whom I had met last week at a real estate investor function.
 Sarah asks if there is anything wrong with sharing legal forms between friends and colleagues; after all, they\'re free!!
 Free Real Estate Forms There is not a day that goes by that…

 Why Clients Choose Us